Juctubal/next-dashboard-ui/RECOMMENDATION_TRAINING.md

 - **Elo Rating System**: For calculating competitive strength
 - **Bayesian Analysis**: For learning from historical data patterns
 - **Machine Learning**: For predicting outcomes and making recommendations
+- **Health Data Integration**: For factoring in vaccine and deworming schedules

 ## Training Data Generation